Assistant Professor of Functional Genomics, Auburn University

 BS: Iowa State University, Zoology/Genetics.

 I have a diverse research background, provided by the opportunities to work with a variety of research teams both within the US and internationally.
-I grew up in rural Iowa, and started on the pre-vet route at Iowa State University.
-Through my undergraduate research experience using genetics to study population dynamics of Mexican jays and Adelie penguins with Drs.
-Bonnie Bowen and Carol Vleck., It was during this time that I realized I was much more interested in studying natural populations of animals then pets and I decided to go to graduate school instead of vet school.
+I grew up in rural Iowa supported by a wonderful family.
+I started on the pre-vet route at Iowa State University.
+I was fortunate to be able to conduct undergraduate research experience with Drs.
+Bonnie Bowen and Carol Vleck, using genetics to study population dynamics of Mexican jays, Adelie penguins, and freshwater mussels.
+It was during this time that I realized I was much more interested in studying natural populations of animals, rather then pets and farm animals and I decided to go to graduate school instead of vet school.

-From 2013 - 2015 I and my research was supported by 2-year James S. McDonnell Post-doctoral Fellowship Award in Studying Complex Systems, mentored by Drs.
-David Allison and Julia Gohlke at University of Alabama at Birmingham.
-Through this fellowship I received training in energetics, statistical genetics, bioinformatic and network analyses, which I incorporated into my research program addressing the evolution of molecular networks that integrate environmental stress response and life-history traits.
+From 2013 - 2015 I and my research was supported by 2-year James S. McDonnell Post-doctoral Fellowship Award in Studying Complex Systems.
+My postdoctoral research was mentored by Drs.
+David Allison and Julia Gohlke at University of Alabama at Birmingham, in the Office of Energetics.
+Through this fellowship I received training in energetics, statistical genetics, and bioinformatic and network analyses, which I incorporated into my research program addressing the evolution of molecular networks that integrate environmental stress response and life-history traits.

 Effects of temperature, food abundance, and toxins on molecular networks and life history traits, using Daphnia

 Collaborators: Theodore Morgan & Alison Gerken (Kansas State Univ.), Daniel Hahn & Caroline Williams (Univ. of Florida), David Allison & Xiangqin Cui (Univ. of Alabama at B'ham).